Vaufreyd/RGBDSyncSDK/GenerateVideoFromRecords/README.md

 ### Test on data

 First, you must get retrieve a sample of the MobileRGBD corpus.
 This file is a **480 MiB** `7z` file that contains a static recording of a dummy ([click here to download](http://mobilergbd.inrialpes.fr/RGBDSyncSDK-TestData.7z)).
-You just need to decompress it once: you do not need to decompress 7z files from the folder itself.
+You just need to decompress it once: you do not need to decompress 7z files from the folder itself (`7z x RGBDSyncSDK-TestData.7z`).
 Then, run the program:

     $> ./GenerateVideoFromRecords -ShowLiveVideo $PATH_TO_FOLDER/RGBDSyncSDK-TestData -VideoEdit